IPS-Eye-White

 Finally, the Roman Empire represented by the two iron legs of the statue, overthrew the Grecian kingdom.
 (Note: many years later that the Emperor Diocletian [284-305] split the empire in half, creating what would become the Western Roman Empire and the Eastern Roman Empire, i.e. the two legs of the statue.

-Suffice to say, the stone that grew into a mountain and filled the entire earth is representative of God's kingdom, which starts out small, but expands until it fills the earth, destroying all man made kingdoms in the process.
-[See Daniel Sets The Stage and Heaven]
+However it did not end with the Romans.
+The entire statue is reduced to dust by a rock that becomes a mountain and fills the earth - representative of God's kingdom that started out very small but expands until one day it will fill the earth, destroying all man made kingdoms in the process.

-Many will argue that Daniel wrote around 170 B.C. and therefore, was a historian not a prophet.
-However, there is considerable evidence that Daniel lived in the time of king Nebuchadnezzar.
+Many critical scholars argue that Daniel wrote around 170 B.C. and was looking back in time, not forward.
+However, there is plenty of evidence to show that Daniel lived and prophesied in the sixth century B.C. making his detailed description of future world events supernatural predictions.
 For example, we know that the prophet Ezekiel who lived in the 6th century B.C. mentioned Daniel three times in his book Ezekiel 14:14,20, and 28:3.
-Obviously Daniel lived just prior to Ezekiel or was a contemporary of his.
-Unfortunately, space prohibits listing all the evidence here.
-[For Details See Daniel’s Amazing Prophecies]
+Obviously, Daniel lived just prior to Ezekiel or was a contemporary of his.
+He was a prophet not a historian.
+Details on THIS Page

 The Golden Gate